revk/revk/README.md

 There are all sorts of libraries and tools here, from making QR codes, to constructing CO2 monitors from an ESP32.
 Circuit board designs in KiCad are also included.

+A lot of the boards are now on [Tindie](https://www.tindie.com/stores/revk/)

 ## Andrews & Arnold Ltd

 This repository also contains software and circuit designs published free by Andrews & Arnold Ltd.